Your state-by-state guide to the 2023 Obamacare health insurance open enrollment period

 Marketplace: Pennie

-Participating insurers: Capital Advantage, Cigna, Geisinger, Highmark, Independence Blue Cross, Keystone Health Plan, Oscar, Pennsylvania Health & Wellness, QCC, UPMC
+Participating insurers: Capital Advantage, Cigna, Geisinger, Highmark, Independence Blue Cross, Keystone Health Plan, Oscar, Pennsylvania Health & Wellness, UPMC

 Rhode Island